Weber grills are awesome for getting that perfect sear – but to keep them performing their best, regular cleaning is key

 488897-1

-Igniters are responsible for lighting the gas in the grill’s burners.
-When they work well, igniters make grill-lighting as easy and convenient as pushing a button or turning a dial.
 But, not surprisingly, considering they do their job in an abusive environment of high heat, acidic meat drippings, and corrosive weather conditions, sometimes things go wrong.
 In fact, igniter failure is a common complaint – and source of frustration – for gas grillers.

 True, you can usually light the grill by manually inserting a long match or lighter through a hole in the base of the grill.
 But, replacing the igniter is an easy and relatively inexpensive fix that will have you back in business faster than you can say finger-lickin-good.

-How do Igniters Work?
+How Grill Igniters Work

-Types of Igniters
+Types of Grill Igniters

 • First, check the battery – it’s often the culprit.
 To replace a dead or corroded battery, simply unscrew the igniter button.
 Pop in a new AA battery and reposition the unit.